 We would recommend that the Member Trustees seek financial advice before making any investment decisions.
 Dentons will not provide advice on the suitability of assets however, we reserve the right to refuse to hold any proposed investment.

-Please note: If the Member Trustees are considering higher risk investments such as Unregulated Collective Investment Schemes (UCIS), they must confirm that they are a sophisticated investor and complete our Investment Questionnaire.
+Please note: If the Member Trustees are considering higher risk investments such as Unregulated Collective Investment Schemes (UCIS), they must complete the relevant Investment Questionnaire.

 Whatever your retirement needs, one of our experts will be happy to discuss how we can help you achieve your goals.